AppleCommander/bastools/api/README-TOKENIZER.md

 ### `$embed`

+> NOTE: It appears that DOS 3.3 _rewrites_ the resulting application and messes up the linked list of lines.
+ProDOS does not.

 `$embed` will allow a binary to be embedded within the resulting application and can move it to a destination in memory.
 Please note that once the application is loaded on the Apple II, the program cannot be altered as the computer will crash.

 Options: